Deivapiravi (1985 film): Soundtrack

 The songs are composed by Shankar–Ganesh.
 S. P. Balasubrahmanyam and P. Susheela, who sang for the original film, also sang for this film.

 Release and reception

 Deivapiravi was released on 14 April 1985 coinciding with Puthandu.
 The film faced competition from two other Mohan-starrers Udaya Geetham, which released a day earlier, and Pillai Nila.
 The film was not as successful as those films, but ran for one-hundred days.
 Mohan gained appreciation for his performance in the film.
-Jayamanmadhan of Kalki wrote leaving the theater feels like it was like sitting day before yesterday probably because Hindi film ran because of Sridevi.
+Jayamanmadhan of Kalki wrote leaving the theatre feels like it was like sitting day before yesterday probably because Hindi film ran because of Sridevi.